packem/packem.github.io/content/docs/the-plugin-system.md

 module.exports = PuppyPlugin;
 ```

-## Adding a plugin to `packem.config.yml`
+## Adding a plugin to `.packemrc`

 One last step to avail your plugin to a project is adding it to the configuration file.
-In the `packem.config.yml`, add the following then run the command `packem` in the terminal:
+In the `.packemrc`, add the following then run the command `packem` in the terminal:

 ```yml
 root: ./src/index.js